Good reasons to study event management

 So, what’s this information telling us??

 We asked the CoEM Team what they thought of these findings.
 This response hit the nail on the head…“72% are looking for jobs in the wrong field!”
-We all had a bit of a laugh about that at the time, but on reflection that CoEM Team member was absolutely correct.
+We all had a bit of a laugh about that at the time, but on reflection that CoEM Event Management Course Advisor was absolutely correct.
 If you’re thinking about a career, why not consider one that can actually offer you full time employment?

 - 21% sustained growth in employment forecast out to 2022 out to 2022

 But what about points 4 and 5?
 Yep, we can tackle those too.
-At CoEM, we educate our students in ways that give them the best chance of employment.
+At CoEM, we educate our event management students in ways that give them the best chance of employment after their course.
 After all, isn’t a job outcome the reason most people are studying??
 For example, 100% of CoEM students work on real events via our Industry Engagement Program, Event Jobs Online and in collaboration with our long list of industry partners.
 It’s a successful recipe that we witness on a regular basis and can be seen here by student feedback:

 “I’m so happy that I finalised my diploma 2 weeks ago.
 It was such an amazing experience studying at the college.
 I feel very proud professionally, I just got a position as event coordinator at and I can’t be more grateful to the college and my teachers for being so supportive.”
 Giovanna